RedGry/RedGry/README.md

-## I'm a novice developer!
+## I'm an advanced developer!

-- 🔭 I’m currently studying at [ITMO University][itmo]!
+- 🔭 I’m currently studying at [ITMO University][itmo] for my Master's degree!
-- 🌱 I’m currently learning everything 🤣
+- 👽 Learning any technology that appears on my way.
+- 🔥 Every year I try to improve myself.
-- ⚡ Fun fact: I like to play games and collect things
+- ⚡ Fun fact: I enjoy playing volleyball, computer games, and collecting.

 ### Connect with me: